jammmo/serene/mkdocs/docs/01_Functions.md

 }
 ```

 In Serene, the body of a function is a sequence of statements, each beginning with a keyword.
 Let's define another function that takes a parameter and also returns a value.
+The `invert` function is pretty trivial, but it shows what a typical function signature looks like.
 Note that the types of both the parameters and return values must be specified.

 ```serene
 function invert(b: Bool) -> Bool {